Query overview in Power BI Desktop

 With no data connections, Power Query Editor appears as a blank pane, ready for data.

-Once a query is loaded, Power Query Editor view becomes more interesting.
-If we connect to the following Web data source, Power Query Editor loads information about the data, which you can then begin to shape:
+After a query is loaded, Power Query Editor view becomes more interesting.
+If you connect to the following Web data source, Power Query Editor loads information about the data, which you can then begin to shape:

-Here's how Power Query Editor appears once a data connection is established:
+Here's how Power Query Editor appears after a data connection is established:

 In the ribbon, many buttons are now active to interact with the data in the query.